Contact Lens Care

 In the case of allergies caused by dust or pollen, your doctor may be able to prescribe some antihistamine eye drops to relieve the symptoms.

 A lack of sleep often leads to twitchy eyes, amongst a number of other symptoms.
 If you’ve been burning the candle at both ends, just try to catch up on some sleep and you should see your eye twitching disappear.

-Unfortunately, caffeine can’t be the answer to eye twitching caused by tiredness, as it often triggers the condition itself.
-A way around this is to cut back on how much caffeine you’re eating and drinking to see if it has a positive effect on your eyes.
+Unfortunately, caffeine often triggers the eye twitching.
+A way around this is to cut back on how much caffeine you’re consuming to see if it has a positive effect on your eyes.

 Excessive alcohol intake has been known to cause eyes to twitch.
 That’s why it’s always advisable to drink responsibly, and to limit your alcohol intake in order to stop your eyes from twitching and spasming.

 Dry eyes offer a number of uncomfortable symptoms, such as red eyes, grittiness, irritation and sometimes twitching.
-Applying some eye drops to your eyes can help restore the moisture and stop the twitching.
+Applying some eye drops to your eyes can help restore the moisture by producing artificial tears; this can help with twitching.

 There are rare cases when eyelid twitches can be persistent and won't go away.
 In this instance Botox injections can be used to treat the involuntary contractions in the eyelid.

 However, whilst Botox can be used to relieve spasms for several months, the effects eventually wear off and a top up of injections is usually required.